-To make contact with a Group Contact - use the 'Bird' link top right of this page
+To send an email to the Group Contacts - use the link at the top right of this page.

 Group Contact: Ros Liddell